-If you enter “dollar-cost averaging” (DCA) into a search engine or browser you will get about 700,000 hits.
+If you enter “dollar-cost averaging” (DCA) into your browser you will get about 700,000 hits.
 (We actually expected more.)
 It seems immodest to say so but we have yet to see a better explanation of how to benefit from DCA than the one you see below.

 Dollar-cost averaging is a technique which involves investing the same amount of money at the same regular intervals over a long time.
 Whether or not it is effective depends on two factors: